Muz32/Economic-Analytics/.ipynb_checkpoints/README-checkpoint.md

 - **JavaScript Libraries**: Utilises Plotly.js and Highcharts.js for creating robust and interactive charts.
 - **SQLite**: Employs the sql.js library to run SQL queries directly in the browser for efficient data handling.

+## GitHub Deployment

+The project is deployed on GitHub Pages, making it easy for you to start interacting with the dashboard right away.
+This deployment ensures that the latest version of the project is always accessible online, providing a seamless and interactive experience.

+To explore the Economic Analytics Interactive Dashboard, please click the following link: [Economic Analytics Interactive Dashboard](https://muz32.github.io/Economic-Analytics)

+Feel free to navigate through the various sections and visualisations to gain insights into the economic trends of Australia and its major trading partners.

 ## Interacting with the Project

 The dashboard is divided into four different sections, each showcasing data in various visual formats.